icod/glosser/README.md

 </div>
 ```

 Every line will be a glossed line.
 Every word on each line will be intrepreted as a separate gloss, divided by spaces.
-To have a gloss consist of multiple words (i.e. contain a space), place the intended gloss between brackets `{}`.
+To have a gloss consist of multiple words (i.e. contain a space), place the intended gloss between curly brackets `{}`.

 Next, use this simple JavaScript line to select the container and call the Glosser function.